-Applying for jobs on LinkedIn, but no one is biting?
+Applying for jobs on LinkedIn, but no one is responding?

-Before you dismiss this step as unimportant, consider the following Profile errors seen in the past 10 days ALONE:
+Consider the following Profile spelling errors seen in the past 10 days ALONE:

 - Information Technology spelled as “Ifnormation Technology” in the HEADLINE of an IT candidate (ouch!)

 - Perform shown as “Preform” throughout the Profile Summary of an Administrative Assistant (who also claimed “attention to detail” as one of her strong suits)